Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 To view the most recent syllabi for courses taught by CIEE at our Study Centers, visit our syllabi site.

 Marine Ecology Field Research Methods

-Marine Biology and Ecology in Western Australia
+Marine Biology and Ecology of Western Australia

 Co -Curricular Activities

 PADI SCUBA open water diving certification will be included in the program fee.
 Given the location and intensity of the program, most activities will be embedded as elements in the courses themselves.